top of page

 May limit opportunities for pilots seeking roles outside the realm of large commercial airlines within the aviation industry.

-When choosing a licensing path in aviation, aspiring pilots should consider their career goals, the level of training and experience required, and the type of flying roles they wish to pursue, whether it's as a professional private pilot with an ATP license or a commercial pilot with diverse opportunities.
+When choosing a licensing path in aviation, aspiring pilots should consider their career goals.
+The level of training and experience required, and the type of flying roles they wish to pursue, whether it's as a professional pilot with an ATP license or a commercial pilot with diverse opportunities.

 bottom of page